csoeller/PYME-extra/README.md

 PYMEcs.experimental.showErrsDh5view

 ```
+### Issues ###

-Note that the showErrs modules rely on my mac installation which uses bash scripts and the [platypus app](https://sveinbjorn.org/platypus) to capture STDERR into a temporary file which these modules access.
+Note that the showErrs modules rely on my mac installation which uses bash scripts and the [platypus app](https://sveinbjorn.org/platypus)
+to capture STDERR into a temporary file which these modules access.
 Bottom line is that these modules will likely not work on anything but my local mac.
 It would be nice to build capturing STDIO/STDERR capture into the basic VisGUI and dh5View scripts as this would enable similar GUI based error inspection.

+The PYME mac app wrappers are available at the [python-microscopy-osxapps bitpucket repository](http://bitbucket.org/christian_soeller/python-microscopy-osxapps) if somebody would like to inspect the approach.

 ### Contact ###